grame-cncm/faust/architecture/autodiff/README.md

 Faust, as an audio DSL, presents an interesting opportunity to implement native differentiable programming for audio-specific applications.
+Implemented effectively in the Faust compiler, differentiable DSP could benefit all available backends, and differentiable Faust algorithms could thus be deployed on all possible targets, from FPGA to the web.
 The `autodiff` architecture files, and associated modifications to the Faust compiler, facilitate this implementation and support parameter optimisation problems based on automatic differentiation and gradient descent.